Suganth-coder/issue_insight_tracker/backend/README.md

 ## Request Flow

-* Request Will reach the specific routes `routers/`
+* Request will reach the specific routes `routers/`
 * Then it will pass to `ClerkAuthentication.authorize` custom created decorator for handing the clerk authorization part.
 * Check if the Request is Authenticated, then pass to function else return `403 UnAuthorized`

 ### WebSockets

-Websocket is handled by `websocket_endpoint` in `routers/app.py`.
-The Message to the connected clients will send via [routers/websocket.py](routers.websocket.py)
+Websockets are handled by `websocket_endpoint` in `routers/app.py`.Messages to the connected clients will send via [routers/websocket.py](routers.websocket.py)